 The original designation plan was in effect March 1997 through 2003.
 HUD approved a renewal of the plan through 2005.
 HAGC is requesting an extension of the previous plan through 2007.

-EXISTING HOUSING RESOURCES: The Housing Authority of Gloucester County operates the following subsidized or affordable housing programs:
+EXISTING HOUSING RESOURCES: HAGC operates the following subsidized or affordable housing programs:

 1. Public Housing